Buckingham Palace Garden

-Buckingham Palace Garden is a large private park attached to the London residence of the monarch.
-It is situated to the rear (west) of Buckingham Palace, occupying a 17 ha site in the City of Westminster and forms the largest private garden in the capital.
-It is bounded by Constitution Hill to the north, Hyde Park Corner to the west, Grosvenor Place to the south-west, and the Royal Mews, Queen's Gallery, and Buckingham Palace itself to the south and east.
+Buckingham Palace Garden is a large private park attached to the London residence of the British monarch.
+It is situated to the rear (west) of Buckingham Palace, occupying a 17 ha site in the City of Westminster and forms the largest private garden in London.
+It is bounded by Constitution Hill to the north, Hyde Park Corner to the west, Grosvenor Place to the south-west, and the Royal Mews, King's Gallery, and Buckingham Palace itself to the south and east.

 The royal connection to the site of the garden dates from 1609 when James I purchased four acres of land "near to his palace of Westminster for the planting of mulberry trees".
 The garden covers much of the area of the former Goring Great Garden, named after Lord Goring, occupant of one of the earliest grand houses on the site.
 In 1664 Goring's mansion, and the lease on the grounds, was bought by Henry Bennet, 1st Earl of Arlington.
 In 1674 the house was destroyed by fire and Arlington built a replacement, named Arlington House, on the site.
 This house was sold by Arlington's daughter to John Sheffield, Earl of Mulgrave.
 Created Duke of Buckingham and Normanby in 1703, Buckingham commissioned a new mansion for the site, named Buckingham House.
 His architect was William Talman and his builder William Winde.
 Similar attention was paid to the landscape, where Buckingham engaged Henry Wise to lay out an elaborate garden in the French style, with parterres and a central canal.
 In the late 18th century, Buckingham House was acquired by George III whose heir, George IV used John Nash to remodel the house which was renamed Buckingham Palace.
 Nash engaged William Townsend Aiton to implement designs for a new garden.
 Aiton's work forms the basis of the garden that exists today.